 A typical situation is running an Intel Core i7 with eight hypercores.
 SystemCpuCount() will return a value of 8 so the command becomes THREADS 8 and the query will be automatically parallelized to run in eight threads.
 If we do not want to use all cores, we can specify the number of threads, and thus cores, to use.
 For example, we could write THREADS 4 to use only four threads.

 The ability to manually choose to parallelize or not parallelize a query, as well as the ability to specify which parts of a query should be parallelized or how many cores should be used, gives us better control over the operation of queries.
 When Manifold launches many threads to consume the full power of our computer that is a great thing if we want the query to go as fast as possible, but if we want to continue doing other tasks while the query runs we might not want the entire power of our computer consumed by the query engine.
-We may want to leave a few cores left unused to provide a bit of power for reading email, for example.
+We may want to leave a few cores left unused to provide a bit of power for other applications we are running.

 GeomMakePoint(VectorMakeX2([Longitude], [Latitude])) AS [n_Geom]